0liNewton/IDS6938-SimulationTechniques/Homework1/Readme.md

 Integration Types (RK1, RK2, RK4):
 - https://youtu.be/gHvXueSoSaE
 - Using the Euler method, the jello cube is very unstable and collapses on itself before exploding outwards.
-The Midpoint method produces a similiar result but slighly more time passees before the collapse and explosion.
+The Midpoint method produces a similiar result but more time passees before the collapse and explosion.
 The RK4 method produces a far more stable jello cube.
-It does not collapse or explode at any point and hits the floor.
+It does not collapse or explode at any point and stops at the floor.

 Spring Stiffness:
 - https://youtu.be/VAUMj31SoEU
-- In the first first portion of this video the Kd values of structural and shear springs are two points higher than in the jello cube environment youtube video linked above.
+- In the first portion of this video the Kd values of structural and shear springs are two points higher than in the jello cube environment youtube video linked above.
 - In the second portion of this video only the Kd value of bend spring was changed; it was increased by 6 points.

 ##